fluiddyn/BenchmarksPythonJuliaAndCo/JuMicroBenchmarks/README.md

 - *Ok, but Julia has multiple dispatch and funky syntaxes!*

 - *Python also has cool language features and libraries!
 Anyway, I need to be good at Python for doing so many things.*

+So Python, C++ and Julia (and other languages) are complementary for scientific computing.

 ### Notes